 14. Lessening excitement over new possibilities

 In this current crisis, we’ve been excited about increased viewers, etc. – but that excitement wanes under the increased workload.

 15. Becoming numb

 It might begin with painful tears.
 It might continue through unhealthy means to deal with the pain.
 The end, though, is numbness – and little left to offer.

 If you’re dealing with leadership fatigue, tell us how we might pray for you.
 I want our readers to help each other.

-This article originally appeared here.
+This article on leadership fatigue originally appeared here.